jagadeesh-k-2802/blood-donation-app-flutter/README.md

 - Edit Profile Data with User Uploadable Profile Picture
 - Get Blood Request Alerts Around 200 Km Radius Nearby
 - Request When Blood is Needed / Donate to Others
-- Donation will be Completed only if Donator is Within Hospital Radius By Verifying GPS Coordinates
+- Donation will be Accepted only if Donor is Within Hospital Radius By Verifying GPS Coordinates
-- Blood Requestor can Accept/Reject a Donor & Personal Details are Shared only if Accepted
+- Users can Accept/Reject a Donor & Personal Details are Shared only if Accepted
 - Rating System allows to rate and write a review for Donor
 - Push Notifications using Firebase